In this post, we addressed what sperm was called in ancient Greece, the origin of sperm and some ancient interesting facts of sperm you should know.

-After van Leeuwenhoek discoveries of sperm in 1677, it was approximately 200 years before scientists agreed on how human beings are formed.
+After van Leeuwenhoek’s discoveries of sperm in 1677, it was approximately 200 years before scientists agreed on how human beings are formed.

 The Origin Of Sperm

+The origin of sperm can basically mean how sperm is produced.
 Spermis is produced at the testicles.
-From the age of 13, millions of sperm cells are produced each day, Each of this sperm measured about 0.002 inches (0.05 millimeters) long.
+From the age of 13, millions of sperm cells are produced each day, Each of these sperm measured about 0.002 inches (0.05 millimeters) long.

 Sperm is produced in the testicles and after some days, it moves to the epididymis, which are the ducts behind the testicles that store and carry sperm.